-A few years ago I wrote about Heaven's Vehicles.
-It's a brief writing you might want to read if you haven't already.
+A few years ago I wrote about Heaven's Vehicles - UFOs - Fake and Genuine.
+It's a study you might want to become familiar with.

 Angels are commonly referred to as stars in biblical writing.
 Why might that be?
 Angels appear as men but they also appear as lights in the sky that resemble the natural stars.
 When you see angels manifested in this way, they may only by distinguishable from natural stars by their movement, color, or by knowledge that there is no natural star in the position occupied.
 To illustrate this, consider a picture of such stars taken in England on November 8, 2002 by a security camera at Halewood train station.
 While the stars in the security camera image are most likely fallen angels, the star that went ahead of the magi was like them in nature, angelic, yet, in contrast, it was his, the Lord's, star!